Office of Environmental and Energy Coordination

 Charge Up Fairfax

-Receive Charge Up Fairfax updates
+Charge Up Fairfax Program Expanding

 Charge Up Fairfax Program Overview and Responsible Party

-HOA communities in Fairfax County that apply and are accepted into the Charge Up Fairfax program will receive a site visit and assessment from an engineering firm, paid for by the county.
-The site visit and resulting memo will help HOAs assess project feasibility and cost to support the installation of level 2 charging stations.
+Organizations in Fairfax County accepted into the Charge Up Fairfax program will receive a site visit and assessment from an engineering firm, paid for by the county.
+This visit will help assess project feasibility and projected costs for installing Level 2 charging stations.
 Additional information about Level 2 charging stations is available on OEEC’s Electric Vehicles webpage.

 Definitions and Acronyms: